numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. |DI| replace:: :math:`\Delta I`

-We define for each problem a reference function or indicator value, :math:`I^{\rm ref, \theta}`.
+We define for each problem a reference quality indicator value, :math:`I^{\rm ref, \theta}`.
 In the single-objective case this can be the optimal function value, i.e. :math:`f^{\mathrm{opt}, \theta} =
 \min_\mathbf{x} f_\theta(\mathbf{x})`, in the multi-objective case this is the indicator value of an approximation of the Pareto front.
-This reference indicator value depends on the specific instance :math:`\theta`, and thus the target indicator value also depends on the instance.
-Based on this reference value and a set of target precision values |DI| we define for each problem instance a set of target values
+This reference indicator value depends on the specific instance :math:`\theta`, and thus does the target indicator value.
+Based on this reference value and a set of target precision values |DI| we define for each problem instance and each precision a target value

 .. math::
    :nowrap: